HannaFScholta/SheddingLightOnGreenElectricityClaims/README.md

 	P14rtDF17	barchart_qloa_uncoveredIntervals_avgUndercoverage_byQuarterOfYear_viaSumShortageDividedBySumGODemand_rel2demand_perc		-"-

-	# Figure A1 is based on ALL RES_DF11 and ALL RES_DF15
+	# Supplementary Figure 1 is based on ALL RES_DF11 and ALL RES_DF15
 	# Text Values of average undercoverage are based on ALL RES DF13 and 15
 	# R plots merely served for initial illustration